ShraddhaHiremath114/Prime-Fitness/README.md

 User Module handles registration, secure login, slot booking, cancellations, and feedback.
 Admin Module features secure access, gym items management, slot scheduling, user management, and feedback analysis.

+To protect the integrity of this project and prevent unauthorized usage or code theft, the full source code is not publicly available.
+Instead, I am sharing only the outputs.
+If you have any questions feel free to contact me directly.

 Home Page
 ![home](https://github.com/user-attachments/assets/2dc2f23f-11dc-4517-bac4-52fae2350ca3)